giulioprisco/wolframECAR/readme.md

 If Rule 37R is universal and consciousness is computable, a big version of this program, starting with a certain inconceivably huge but finite string of initial bits, would eventually result in a complex universe inhabited by conscious beings.

 Let’s think of those conscious beings.
 They are huge strings of bits (since their entire universe is a huger string of bits, they can’t be anything else).
-Imagine two 37R beings as huge and ultra-complex versions of the two main trunks in the pictures above.
+Imagine two 37R beings as huge and ultra-complex versions of the two main trunks in the pictures Run1...4.
 These two 37R beings interact by exchanging gliders.

 In the pictures above, one-dimensional space runs horizontally and time runs vertically.